PredixDev/predix-seed/tutorials/USERAUTH.md

 9. Access the */secure* route.
 Notice that we get the *Unauthorized* result again, because the browser session is now un-authenticated.
 Accessing the other routes mentioned in step 2 of this section (except */login*) should now return *Unauthorized* as well.

 ### Adding Authentication to All Routes
 The previous sections show how authentication can be added to selected routes in the application.
-Oftentimes, all routes need to be placed beyond authentication.
+Oftentimes, all routes need to be accessible only after authentication.
 To achieve this, follow these steps:

 1. Comment out this line in *server/app.js*: